shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 1. Write a new test + Run all relevant tests.
 If something breaks - the next action would be to fix it.

 And I let this run automatically in a loop until either all tests are green, it gives up or it starts going crazy.
 This is possible, for example with Cursor, for some time now.
+In fact, Cursor will try to self-heal what it can out of the box - stuff like lint errors.

 A note here: like with human feedback loops, speed matters.
 If every small change takes 15 minutes, then it's slow enough that the human can't manage it, and it'd often be better for the human to do it themselves.